burlistic/Pixyll/_posts/2016-02-22-convince-your-boss-developer-conference.md

 layout:     post
 title:      Email Template to Attend a Developer Conference
 date:       2016-02-22
-summary:    An email template to help convince your boss that sending you or your team to a developer confernece is well worth the investment
+summary:    An email template to help convince your boss that sending you or your team to a developer conference is well worth the investment
 categories:
 ---

-Below is an email template to help convince your boss that sendng you or your team to a developer confernce is well worth the investment.
+Below is an email template to help convince your boss that sending you or your team to a developer conference is well worth the investment.

-I am a big fan of developer conferneces and have attended several over the years.
-They are a great way for you to stay up to date and pasionate about building software.
+I am a big fan of developer conferences and have attended several over the years.
+They are a great way for you to stay up to date and passionate about building software.

 Most organisations require justification for the ticket purchase and time off to attend.
-I am hoping the email below might help save you some time and build a compelling case for your attendace.
+I am hoping the email below might help save you some time and build a compelling case for your attendance.

 ## Email Template